To view the February 2022 Board Meeting Agenda, click here.

 At each location, members will drive in and remain in their vehicles through the registration process.
 Claiborne Electric employee will be directing members to lanes.
 After members are finished registering and voting, they will be directed to the exit.

-In early April, members received an official registration card by mail.
-For the registration process to flow smoothly, members are asked to bring this card.
+In May, members will receive an official registration card by mail.
+For the registration process to flow smoothly, members are asked to bring their registration card to the meeting.
 All members who bring their registration card will be entered into a drawing for a $500 gift card.

 Several cash prizes will be awarded after the conclusion of the meeting.
 Members who participate will be eligible for cash prizes of $1,000, $2,000, $3,000, $4,000, and a grand prize of $5,000.
 Names will also be drawn for 50 $100 gift cards.
 All prizes will be drawn after the conclusion of the meeting, and winners will be posted online and contacted directly.

 Brown said that as members arrive to the drive-through sites, they should try to have their registration card and photo ID ready to present.

 The primary member on the account must be the one to register and present identification.
 If a spouse will attend the meeting without the primary member, both spouses must visit a Claiborne Electric office before the Annual Meeting to form a Joint Membership.
 With a Joint Membership, either spouse can present I.D. and represent that membership at the meeting.
 A joint membership is still one membership – spouses will need to determine jointly how they wish to cast their one vote.